The Trusted Merchant

 The mold remains the same, while the example, or the embodiment, changes.

 All archetypes follow this "muffin mold" pattern.
-The hero archetype is the mold, while the examples of heroes include Luke Skywalker, Harry Potter, Moana, and all the others.
+The hero archetype is the mold, while the examples of heroes include:

 (I hope you recognize that interesting one-to-many relationship we first saw while exploring fractals.)

-Archetypes help both understand the world and navigate it.
+Archetypes help us understand our world and navigate it.

 When starting a new company, an entrepreneur might summon Luke Skywalker.
 Pretend this entrepreneur is starting this new company and facing all these fears, obstacles, and doubts.
 Our entrepreneur, digging deep into his heart, mustering all his courage, might repeat to himself, "Be the hero.
 You got this.
 You're freaking Luke Skywalker."